NolanHodge/Beacon/Notes.md

 #Fill in gaps.

-rst Header | Second Header
+Topic | What to know.
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column